tdignan87/traceVMS/README.md

 The content of this website is for educational purposes only.

 ## Access Credentials
-To access the admin panel the username is :  sysdba
+To access the admin panel the username is :  sysdba and
                                 password: masterkey